iSECPartners/LibTech-Auditing-Cheatsheet/README.md

 * Does the application allow itself to be fully proxied, with no network or DNS leaks, for use with Tor?
 See Appendix A.

 ## Secure Software Distribution & Install
-* Does the applicaiton provide safe defaults?
+* Does the application provide safe defaults?
 * Does the application prevent the user from being able to proceed or change settings to make them unsafe?
     * Example: HSTS dictates a user is unable to bypass a certificate error
 * Is the application signed?